nopitown/ai-tips-and-notes/development/mental-model.md

 - Convert your prompt to [CoT (Chain of Thought)](https://www.promptingguide.ai/techniques/cot) prompt.

 2. Iterate on the model.
 Check if a stronger model can help you achieve better results.
+3. Iterate on model parameters.
+Adjust parameters like temperature or top-p to influence creativity vs. predictability.
-3. Remove any instructions that are not necessary.
+4. Remove any instructions that are not necessary.
 Tokens has a cost (even small things like whitespaces), so you should remove any instructions that are not necessary but not affecting the output quality nor later maintainability.

 **Tips:**

 - For the role, aim to use a specific role that is aligned with the task.
+- Provide clear, high-quality examples of the desired output directly within the prompt ([few-shot examples](https://www.promptingguide.ai/techniques/fewshot)).
+This often significantly improves the LLM's understanding and output quality.
 - If a model constantly ignores instructions despite of all the improvements, try to use a different model or consider breaking the task into smaller subtasks (and as mentioned before, delegating a specific subtask to a different LLM call could be a good strategy).
+- If a prompt involves many complex instructions or subtasks, consider breaking it down.
+You might get better results by using multiple simpler prompts (potentially sequential calls) rather than one overloaded prompt.
+Aim for clarity and "one primary instruction" per interaction when possible.
+This applies the same principle of simplification discussed in Step 3, but during the iteration phase based on observed model performance.
 - Iteration with AI is hard.
 Try to be as organized as possible to track what input was used for which output.
-In general, you should test one change at a time.
+In general, you should test one change at a time (isolate variables: change only the prompt, the model, or a parameter in one iteration).
 - Use an experimentation framework to track your iterations - a simple spreadsheet with columns for prompt version, model, input, output, and assessment against your criteria can be very effective.
 - When you hit a roadblock with a specific instruction, try reformulating it completely rather than just emphasizing it.
-- Test your solution with a diverse set of inputs to ensure robustness.

 ### 6. Benchmark and optimize